bury7/Password_Manager_CS50P/README.md

 - [test_project.py](test_project.py) This file contains tests for functions using pytest

+- [requirements.txt](requirements.txt) This file has all the requirements to run the program

 ## Libraries used in the project
 - [Rich](https://rich.readthedocs.io/en/stable/): to make a beautiful output of data from my program;